Sociology

 A minimum grade of C is required for all courses in the major.

-Sociology majors with more specific interests in the field may focus their study by electing a concentration.
-Students may also choose to minor in sociology, cultural anthropology, or geography.
+Sociology majors with more specific interests in the field may focus their study by electing a concentration in Social Services or Geography.
+Students may also choose to minor in Sociology, Cultural Anthropology, or Geography.

 Concentrations

-Sociology majors interested in criminology and criminal justice; social services; or geography may choose one of the following areas of concentration after consultation with a departmental advisor.
-If a student elects a concentration, then they must meet the following course requirements:
+Sociology majors interested in Criminology, Social Services or Geography may choose one of the following areas of concentration after consultation with a departmental advisor.

 Criminology